apache/shardingsphere/document/current/content/features/sharding/principle/parse.en.md

 SELECT id, name FROM t_user WHERE status = 'ACTIVE' AND age > 18
 ```

-Its abstract grammar tree after parsing is as:
+Its AST(Abstract Syntax Tree) after parsing is as:

 ![SQL AST](http://shardingsphere.jd.com/document/current/img/sharding/sql_ast.png)

 To better understand, the Token of abstract syntax tree keywords is shown in green; that of variables is shown in red; what’s to be further divided is shown in grey.

 At last, through traversing the abstract syntax tree, the context needed by sharding is extracted and the place that may need to be rewritten is also marked out.
 Parsing context for the use of sharding includes select items, table information, sharding conditions, auto-increment primary key information, Order By information, Group By information, and pagination information (Limit, Rownum and Top).
 One-time parsing process of SQL is irreversible, each Token is parsed according to the original order of SQL with a high performance.